Kakamotobi/Learned/Computer Network/Packet-Switched Networks.md

   - If packets arrive periodically, there will be minimal queueing delay.
   - If packets arrive in bursts, the average queueing delay will be significant.
     - The first packet will have no queueing delay but the last packet will have a queueing delay of _(n - 1)L/R_ seconds.
+##### Packet Loss
+- Since an output queue has a finite capacity, when a packet arrives at a full queue, the packet or one of the packet in the queue will be dropped (depending on the router).
+- At the end-system, a lost packet will look like it having been transmitted to the network core but never showing up at the destination.
+- Try `ping <hostname or ip address>` to test network latency and packet loss.
 ### Transmission Delay
 - The time required to push/transmit all of the packet's bits onto the outbound Link.
 - <i>d<sub>transmission</sub> = L/R</i>